justinpryzby/postgres/README.gtt.txt

 Unlike Local Temporary Table, Global Temporary Table does not support ON COMMIT DROP clauses.

-In following paragraphs, we use GTT for Global Temporary Table and LTT for local temporary table.
+In the following paragraphs, we use GTT for Global Temporary Table and LTT for local temporary table.

 Main design ideas